Garrafao/TemporalReferencing/README.md

 	python corpus_processing/extract-pairs.py <windowSize> <corpDir> <outDir> <lowerBound> <upperBound> <testset> <freqset> <minfreq>

 We recommend you to run the scripts with the Python Anaconda distribution (Python 2.7.15), only for VecMap Python 3 is needed.
 You will have to install some additional packages such as: docopt, gensim, i.a.
-Those that aren't available from the Anaconda installer can be installed via EasyInstall.
+Those that aren't available from the Anaconda installer can be installed via EasyInstall, or by running `pip install -r requirements.txt`.

 ### Pipeline